vikingdata/articles/databases/mysql/DOING/Mutiple_MySQL_virtualbox.md

 <a name=f>Future</a>
 -----

 Eventually, MySQL Group Replication Cluter and Percona Cluster script will be added to this doc.
+Also, steps to modify for max or Linux host.